Foundation / Corporation

 Funds may not be used for personnel expense, operating expense, or miscellaneous expense.
 All expenditures must be itemized.
 Additionally, funds may not be used to purchase consumable items including, but not limited to: brochures, pamphlets, coloring books, crayons, pencils, stickers, plastic, helmets, magnets, balloons, and food.

-November 30, 2018: Deadline to access and spend grant funds (Note: All vendor invoices and departmental reimbursement requests with accompanying receipts must be received no later than 5:00pm on Friday, November 30, 2018 to be eligible for payment).
+- November 22 2019: Deadline to access and spend grant funds.
+All vendor invoices and departmental reimbursement requests with accompanying receipts must be received no later than 5:00 PM on Friday, November 22, 2019 to be eligible for payment.

 Awarded departments may be required to present the program or project at a local conference or meeting.